 12. Buying cheese in bulk – grate some of it and fill containers and freeze so you always have cheese on hand for toppings or adding to a white sauce.

 13. Left over herbs?
 Chop and place in freezer cubes with olive oil instead of water.
 Ready to use for cooking when needed.

 14. Pesto is a very popular spread.
 You can make your own by adding different left over veggies and herbs to a base of nuts and olive oil.

 15. Too much milk and worried you won't be able to use it up?
 You can safely freeze milk as long as there is some space to spare for expansion in the container you use.

 16. Don't throw away the vinegar left behind in a jar of pickled onions but add to some cooked and cooled sliced beets for extra flavor.

 I am sure you can add some more to this list...

 America is not setting a good example to the rest of the world

-I live in Africa and of course here virtually nothing goes to waste
+I live in Africa where virtually nothing goes to waste

 All the food that goes uneaten in the United States amounts to a waste of more than 20 pounds of food per person, every month.
 But it is not just the food itself but all the waste that happens at every level of the supply chain as it makes its way to your table.